YOU ASKED, WE ANSWERED

 Currency

 All currency is in Canadian dollars (CAD).
-Once you arrive at Powder Ridge, all expenses at the lodge can be added to your account and charged to your credit card on file (including tipping).
-If you prefer to tip in cash, Canadian or US currency is accepted. *Note – out of country visitors qualify for a refund on any Goods and Sales Tax (GST) which they paid while in Canada
+Once you arrive at Powder Renegade, all expenses at the lodge can be added to your account (including tipping).
+If you prefer to tip in cash, Canadian or US currency is accepted.

 Is it customary to leave a tip for the guides and staff?